ViewComponent/view_component/README.md

 This enables the creation of files such as `app/components/widget_controller.js`, where the controller identifier matches the `data-controller` attribute in the component's HTML template.

-After configuring Webpack to load Stimulus controller files from the `components` directory, add the path to to `resolved_paths` in `config/webpacker.yml`:
+After configuring Webpack to load Stimulus controller files from the `components` directory, add the path to `resolved_paths` in `config/webpacker.yml`:

 ```yml
   resolved_paths: ["app/components"]